mjordan/introduction_to_relational_databases/README.md

 This diagram shows us that rows in the wp_posts table are on the "one" side of a one-to-many relationship with rows in three "many" tables, and is on the "many" side of a relationship with the wp_users table.

 Also of note is the use of several lookup tables (wp_usermeta, wp_commentmeta, and wp_postmeta) that use the  "[key-value](http://en.wikipedia.org/wiki/Attribute-value_pair)" pattern to define rows.
 Tables that use this pattern define a single column for keys and a single column for values.
-In each row, the key is the name of an attribute and the value is the content of the attribute:
+In each row, the key is the name of an attribute and the value is the content of the attribute.
+An example key-value table (not from Wordpress, this is just a made-up example) could look like:

 ![Key-value structure example](assets/key_value_example.png)